 SDN and SD-WAN on the rise

-Software-Defined Networking adoption in the data centre is gaining strong interest, with Software-Defined Wide-Area Networking emerging as the next wave of network innovation, according to a new study from Riverbed Technology.
+Software-Defined Networking adoption in the data center is gaining strong interest, with Software-Defined Wide-Area Networking emerging as the next wave of network innovation, according to a new study from Riverbed Technology.

 Riverbed Technology surveyed attendees at VMworld 2015 about their current and future plans to adopt disruptive enterprise networking innovations.